Visheshpapreja/nebius/Readme.md

 ## Task1

-1. Packer folder contains json and script file which  have detailed of which  AMI use and the userdata script which install the nginx in image
+1. Packer folder contains JSON and script file which  have details of which  AMI use and the userdata script which install the nginx in the image
 2. Tf folder contain autoscaling and load balancing terraform files

-To complete this tasks we follows these steps:
+To complete this task we follow these steps:
-- We are using application load balancer in AWS for that task.
+- We are using an application load balancer in AWS for that task.
-- We Use linux VMs as backend for load balance and use nginx for emulating an application.
+- We Use Linux VMs as the backend for load balance and use nginx for emulating an application.
-- Linux VMs for backend we prepared via packer which in packer folder anf thos image must contain a web service .
+- Linux VMs for the backend we prepared via packer which are in the packer folder and those image must contain a web service.
-- we are using same image for both backends ( page1 and page2) , backends is showing different content
+- we are using the same image for both backends ( page1 and page2), backends are showing different content
-- we Use a autoscaling groups  ( or instance groups - name depends on a cloud) to provision backend VMs.
-Each backend is attached with to autoscaling group which have 1 instance  for the demo purposes - but configuration should allow to scale application to multiple AZs via 1 change in terraform configuration
+- we use autoscaling groups  ( or instance groups - the name depends on the cloud) to provision backend VMs.
+Each backend is attached with to the autoscaling group which has 1 instance  for demo purposes - but the configuration should allow to scale application to multiple AZs via 1 change in terraform configuration

 To check this tasks URL need to use are as follows: